influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/security/authentication.md

 For a more secure alternative to using passwords, include JWT tokens with requests to the InfluxDB API.
-This is currently only possible through the [InfluxDB HTTP API](/enterprise_influxdb/v1.9/tools/api/).
+This is only available through the [InfluxDB HTTP API](/enterprise_influxdb/v1.9/tools/api/).

 1. **Add a shared secret in your InfluxDB Enterprise configuration file**.